desktop-cgi/desktop-cgi-archive/README.md

 ##### Electron based Desktop application that runs CGI Server

+* `cgijs` is Nodejs framework independent / agnostic for serving CGI or interpreted scripting apps via files, or server based web apps via proxies
+    - Express Recommended and used for demo
 * Run any script files that supports CGI based file script serving - using `cgijs file` module
 * Run any host that serves a web app - using `cgijs proxy` module
     - In App / Local / Remote proxy support
-* Allows embedding servers like httpd, nginx, etc to serve web applications - using `cgijs process` module
 * Allows
     - running multiple interpreters in one app
-    - running multiple proxies in one app
+    - running multiple proxies (currently http, websockets, tcp, udp. grpc planned) in one app
     - multiple embedded servers in one app
+* Allows embedding servers like httpd, nginx, etc to serve web applications - using `cgijs process` module
 * Allows embedding database servers (in development) - using `cgijs process` module
-* `cgijs` is Nodejs framework independent / agnostic for serving CGI or interpreted scripting apps via files, or server based web apps via proxies
-    - Express Recommended and used for demo

 ##### The script should pipe all interpreted language files below: